Satellite Collection Object: Using SP3 Files

 5. Select SP3.

-1. Click the Ephemeris Directory ellipsis () located in the SP3 Properties frame.
+1. Click the Ephemeris Directory ellipsis () located in the SP3 Properties panel.

-2. Browse to the SP3 file (typically: <STK install folder>\Data\Resources\stktraining\samples\Ephemeris) in the Select File dialog box.
+2. Browse to the location of the SP3 file at <Install Dir>\Data\Resources\stktraining\samples\Ephemeris) when the Select File dialog box opens.

 3. Click Select Folder.